 The Department of Transportation Projects website shows the progress of highway and bridge projects financed by House Bill 1060, active construction projects that are underway, and long-term transportation improvement plans.

 The Department of Education’s Pennsylvania School Performance Profile offers a web-based resource for districts/schools to communicate performance results to various constituencies and assist districts and schools in aligning and focusing resources for continuous improvement.
 The site also provides a building level academic score for educators as part of the Educator Effectiveness System, provides information used in determining federal accountability status for Title I schools, and informs the public of the academic performance measures of each school.

 The Department of Environmental Protection provides easy access to a variety of online reports and key data about the many programs the agency administers.
-Data made available, including land recycling reports, radiation protection reports, storage tank reports, water reports, laboratory reports, hazardous site cleanup reports, can be accessed here.
+Data made available includes land recycling reports, radiation protection reports, storage tank reports, water reports, laboratory reports, and hazardous site cleanup reports

 WORK SMART.
 LIVE HAPPY.